I’m at Myron Golden’s awesome speaker training and here’s a few of the takeaways from the epic experience…

 Think about this?

-The reason why my stuff has been so impactful is because I spent tons of time going and learning from all these people.
+The reason why my stuff has been so impactful is that I spent tons of time learning from experts.

 Then I realized that if I started combining all the gems that I’d learned and added my own zone of genius, I could create my own framework.